DOLMA-NLP/PARME/readme.md

 This project is fully open-source with the extremely permissive [MIT license](LICENSE). **Please be mindful that there is much effort going into this!**

 This project was carried out during my employment as a postdoc at the University of Zurich.
-It also recieved generious support from the amazing [SILICON initiative](https://silicon.stanford.edu/) at Stanford University.
+It also received generous support from the amazing [SILICON initiative](https://silicon.stanford.edu/) at Stanford University.
 Additionally, we had to mobilize a community of over 50 wonderful volunteers who participated in the translation initiative, shared their content or simply spread the word on social media.
 By making it fully open-source, we hope that more researchers, **in both academia and industry**, consider working on these under-represented languages.
 We also hope the parallel corpora will be crawled and included in training LLM in the future.

 Any support to sustain this initiative, as well as research collaborations to expand these resources, is welcome.
 For collaboration inquiries, don't hesitate to reach out.